notkarenyi/accessibility-demo/README.md

 ### Semantic HTML

 HTML has special tags for common structural elements on a website, from `button` to `article` to `footer`.
 These exist for a reason!
-Screenreaders rely on these tags to  navigate websites.
+Screenreaders rely on [semantic HTML](http://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure) tags to  navigate websites.
 In fact, *screenreaders ignore CSS and JS*.

 This makes sense: CSS and JS are 99% visual anyway, and irrelevant to people with visual impairments.
 So, we have to consider what our sites would look like without the pretty packaging.